joshuadjteam/Automatic-Windows-Docker-Installer/README.md

 # Indroduction

-The Automatic Windows Installer is made for Windows 11 and all of the Debian Linux based OS
+The Automatic Windows/Linux Installer is made for Windows 11 and all of the Debian Linux based OS

 To set it up, select your OS's Folder